Stories In Da' House! on ZOOM - Fridays @ 7PM EST - Info: KOTCStorytellers@gmail.com

 Storytelling drew Moonsong to explore her first people ancestry.
 She is shown here portraying & telling the story of Lena Horne at KOTC's Family Day program.

 Doni was a professional dancer who performed in NYC in "Golden Boy" with Sammy Davis, Jr. and a tour stint with James Brown.
 She also danced in several revue's at Smalls Paradise in Harlem, New York.

 A devoted mother of 4, community activist, jewelry artisan and business woman.
-Her company trained and employed woman in home health care services and she also worked for the City of Philadelphia.
-Always culturally conscious, she joined KOTC for her love of our culture and her sister, Oni Lasana.
+Her company trained and employed woman in home health care services.
+Always culturally conscious, she joined KOTC for love of our culture and her sister, Oni Lasana

 Faith was a powerful melodic storyteller.

-Phyllis was a quiet storyteller, poet and excellent writer.
-She was a community worker dedicated to helping young, troubled women to get their lives on track.
+Phyllis was a peaceful storyteller, poet and an excellent writer.
+A community worker dedicated to helping young, troubled women to get their lives on track.
 She was a member of NABS and enjoyed attending several conferences.
 She was a dedicated KOTC member who worked tirelessly behind the scene Her forte was historical stories.
 She will always be remembered for her poem, The Legend of Henry Box Brown, an enslaved man who escaped by mailing himself in a box from Virginia to Philadelphia, Pennsylvania.